- The Wildlife Exploitation Preserve. Just listen to the announcer.

 - Krieg: Opportunity is under attack.
 The majority of Hyperion's robot army is just peacefully walking around, when in comes the tallest psycho you've ever seen, with arms the size of autocannons.
 Immediately, he whips out his Buzz Axe and charges towards the nearest loaders and engineers.
 He's just a Badass one, right?
 Wrong.
-You watch in horror, forgetting that you're supposed to be Jack's freakin' body double as his axe blows up your friends and whacks Badass loaders in half, and his incendiary Bandit rifle cutting down more and more Hyperion forces with each reload, even when his shields are down.
+You watch in horror, forgetting that you're supposed to be Jack's freakin' body double as his axe blows up your friends and whacks Badass loaders in half, and his Torgue assault rifle cutting down more and more Hyperion forces with each reload, even when his shields are down.
 And when he isn't slicing or shooting, he's chucking dynamite everywhere, blowing up everything in sight.
 You frantically order the War and Super Badass Loaders to open fire to try and burn his flesh, but to your horror, it just makes him stronger.
-You desperately raise your Bitch and fire round after round, watching the Vault Hunter turn your boss's glittering Orwellian paradise into a land of burning men and metal limbs, until the Psycho finally turns towards you, wreathed in flames, and pumps you full of blazing holes.
+You desperately raise your Bitch and fire round after round, watching the Vault Hunter turn your boss's glittering Orwellian paradise into a land of burning men and metal limbs, until the Psycho finally turns towards you, wreathed in flames, and proceeds to blow off all your limbs.

-- And you think that one of the Vault Hunters is a Nightmare to face? * Imagine a pair or three or four or five or six of them against you.
+- And you think that one of the Vault Hunters is a Nightmare to face?
+Imagine a pair or three or four or five or six of them against you.
 It kind of makes you pity the unfortunate souls that have to fight them, yes?
-Especially when a pair of them compliments one another strength and weakness wise.
-For example the Player character version of the Ultimate Badass Psycho and the Physical God character type that is the Siren will result in a planet-wide bloodbath.
+Especially when a pair of them compliments one another, strength and weakness wise.
+For example, the player character version of the Ultimate Badass Psycho and the Physical God character type that is the Siren will result in a planet-wide bloodbath.

 - The fate of Helena Pierce, and the civilians she was escorting.
 We only hear it over the final ECHO recording.
 Jack shoots Helena dead on the spot, then casually orders Wilhelm to kill the others.
 It's only an audio recording, so we simply hear Wilhelm acknowledge the command and open fire — and the civilians screaming.